Baháʼí House of Worship (Wilmette, Illinois)

-The Baháʼí House of Worship in Wilmette, Illinois (or Chicago Baháʼí Temple) is a Baháʼí temple.
-It is the second Baháʼí House of Worship ever constructed and the oldest one still standing.
+The Baháʼí House of Worship in Wilmette, Illinois (or Chicago Baháʼí Temple), is a Baháʼí temple.
+It is the second Baháʼí House of Worship constructed and the oldest one still standing.
 It is one of eight continental temples, constructed to serve all of North America.

-The temple was designed by French-Canadian architect Louis Bourgeois (1856–1930), who received design feedback from ʻAbdu'l-Bahá during a visit to Haifa in 1920.
+The temple was designed by French-Canadian architect Louis Bourgeois (1856–1930), who received design feedback from ʻAbdu'l-Bahá during a 1920 visit to Haifa.
 To convey the Baháʼí principle of the unity of religion, Bourgeois incorporated a variety of religious architecture and symbols.
-Although ʻAbdu'l-Bahá participated in a ground-breaking ceremony in 1912 that laid a cornerstone, construction began in earnest in the early 1920s and was delayed significantly through the Great Depression and World War II.
-Construction picked up again in 1947, and the temple was dedicated in a ceremony in 1953.
+Although ʻAbdu'l-Bahá participated in a groundbreaking ceremony in 1912 that laid a cornerstone, construction began in earnest in the early 1920s and was significantly delayed by the Great Depression and World War II.
+Construction resumed in 1947, and the temple was dedicated in a ceremony in 1953.

 Baháʼí Houses of Worship are intended to include several social, humanitarian, and educational institutions clustered around the temple, although none have been built to such an extent.
-The temples are not intended as a local meeting place, but are instead open to the public and used as a devotional space for people of any faith.
+The temples are not intended as local meeting places but are open to the public and used as devotional spaces for people of any faith.